Холмс, кажется, вы в России...

 The contractor draws up both project briefs and project plans.
 However, the key difference between them is that a client fills out the brief, while a project manager completes the plan.
 The project plan is based on the brief and its info, and this document is later passed on to other project participants.

 There are several reasons why agencies and development studios debrief their clients.
-They include saving time, speeding up development, and transparency.
+They include saving time, improving transparency, and speeding up website design and development.
 Let’s take a closer look at them:

 Saving time.
 A detailed debriefing session can take up to ~1.5-2 hours.
 After that, each discussion about the project takes less time.
 The contractor can read the brief and immediately grasp the specifics of the project.
 This way, the client doesn’t have to schedule separate calls each time they want to start working with a different developer.